-The self-pay option allows individuals who meet the following eligibility criteria to enroll in GAIP coverage at their own expense through the end of the plan year (September 30).
+The self-pay option allows academic student employees (ASEs) who meet certain eligibility criteria to enroll in GAIP coverage at their own expense through the end of the plan year, September 30.
 You may be eligible for the self-pay option if you have lost your UW coverage, if you are going on academic leave, or if you hold a self-pay appointment.
 In all cases, self-pay eligibility must be approved by the UW Benefits Office.

 While on self-pay, if you are not registered for classes and do not pay the student activity fee, your benefits at Hall Health will be paid at the network level of benefits.

-For appointments paid directly by an outside source, you will be eligible for self-pay provided that you meet all three criteria:
+For appointment(s) paid directly by an outside source, you will be eligible for self-pay provided that you meet all three criteria:

 You may enroll in the plan during the quarter in which an eligible position was established, and continue in the program via self-pay through the rest of the plan year.
-The UW reports to the administrator, LifeWise Assurance Company (LifeWise), persons who are in new, self-pay-eligible positions.
+The UW reports to the administrator, LifeWise Assurance Company, persons who are in new, self-pay-eligible positions.

-As an appointee, you are responsible for paying 100% of the cost of coverage for yourself and your dependents, plus an administrative fee, unless you meet the exception noted in the previous section.
+As an appointee, you are responsible for paying 100% of the cost of coverage for yourself and your dependents, plus an administrative fee.
 The cost you pay will depend on the level of coverage for which you enroll.
 If at any time you do not pay the monthly premium, your coverage will be terminated and you will not be eligible to re-enroll within the same plan year (October through September).
 Read more about self-pay premiums.